Young Leaders Academy

 What is the John Curtin Young Leaders Academy?

-This program is targeted at young (aged 35 and under) Australians, especially working and lower-income middle-class Australians living in middle and outer suburbia and the regions, and aims to educate, train, and equip the best and brightest with the tools to win the battle of ideas and become the next generation of effective, successful Labor leaders and activists.
+This program aims to educate, train, and equip inspired individuals with the tools to win the battle of ideas and become the next generation of effective, successful Labor leaders and activists.

 THE ACADEMY